a-quei/a-quei.github.io/_news/announcement_10.md

 inline: true
 ---

-One paper accepted at Journal of Artificial Intelligence Research
+One paper accepted to Journal of Artificial Intelligence Research